fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Quranic story about crusifixion and nature of Jesus is quite different from that of the extant gospels.

-The Glorious Qur'an affirms that Allah the Exalted did not permit the people of Israel to kill Jesus or crucify him.
+The Glorious Quran affirms that Allah the Exalted did not permit the people of Israel to kill Jesus or crucify him.
 What happened was that Allah saved him from his enemies and raised him to heaven.
 They never killed Jesus; they killed someone else.

     And because of their saying (in boast), "We killed Messiah Jesus, son of Mary the Messenger of Allah," - but they killed him not, nor crucified him, but the resemblance of Jesus was put over another man (and they killed that man), and those who differ therein are full of doubts.
 They have no (certain) knowledge, they follow nothing but conjecture.
 For surely; they killed him not (i.e. Jesus, son of Mary): But Allah raised him (Jesus) up (with his body and soul) unto Himself (and he is in the heavens).
 And Allah is Ever All-Powerful, all- Wise.

     And there is none of the people of the Scripture (Jews and Christians), but must believe in him (Jesus, son of Mary as only a Messenger of Allah and a human being), before his (Jesus or a Jew's or a Christian's) death (at the time of the appearance of the angel of death).
 And on the Day of Resurrection, he (Jesus) will be a witness against them.
-    Quran Ayah 4:157-159
+    Quran, surah An-Nisa (The Woman) 4:157-159

 Almighty Allah also revealed:

     [Mention] when Allāh said, "O Jesus, indeed I will take you and raise you to Myself and purify [i.e., free] you from those who disbelieve and make those who follow you [in submission to Allāh alone] superior to those who disbelieve until the Day of Resurrection.
 Then to Me is your return, and I will judge between you concerning that in which you used to differ.
-    Quran Ayah 3:55
+    Quran, surah Aal-i-Imraan (The Family of Imran) 3:55

 </details><details><summary>